MLS A to Z at the U

 • LAPTOP CONFIGURATION

-The Student Technology Help Desk team will host virtual IT set-up sessions to help you get connected to our CaneNetWireless network, install print drivers, set up your UM email on your phone, and provide other similar services.
+The Student Technology Help Desk team will host virtual IT setup sessions in the summer to help you get connected to our CaneNetWireless network, install print drivers, set up your UM email on your phone, and provide other similar services.
 They can also help you download a free Microsoft Office software suite to your laptop.
 They will hold office hours around Orientation to help you get set up.
 You may also refer to these IT instructional videos at your convenience.

 • LAPTOP REQUIREMENTS